amanihoot/amanihoot/README.md

 I'm Amani, I'm a computer science Graduate from the University of Houston - Downtown!</div>

-- 🔭 I’m currently working on [A class project in Android Studio](https://github.com/amanihoot/HCIAppProject)
+- 🔭 I’m currently working on A Personal Portfolio

 - 🌱 I’m currently learning Figma